hdb/mpv-live-filters/README.md

 See source for details on text-entry key-bindings for REPL -- they should be straightforward.

-In REPL mode, most key-bindings that use alt/ctrl/super modifier keys continue to work, but key-bindings that do not are temporarily disabled (so that it is possible to enter text).
+In REPL mode, most key-bindings that use alt/ctrl/super modifier keys continue to work, but key-bindings that do not are temporarily disabled so that it is possible to enter text.

 ## License